Skip to main content

 Since returning back home to the UK, I have worked in a number of Dorset independent schools and in 2006 I joined Sunninghill Prep as Music Director and KS2 teacher.
 Now, many moons later, I am privileged to be the Academic Deputy Head at Sunninghill Prep.
 It is such a vibrant, happy school, where children’s individual talents, strengths and interests are actively encouraged and supported.
 I still thoroughly enjoy composing and recording music, travelling, enjoying the beautiful Dorset countryside and spending precious time with my family.

-Designated Safeguarding Lead
+Assistant Head Pastoral and Designated Safeguarding Lead

 Head of Junior Prep